xavierchia/leetSketch/README.md

 A simple application to help my girlfriend Ally learn sketching.

 ### Requirements:
 1. It should provide feedback on your drawing.
-[WIP]
+[DONE]
 2. It should have a grid option.
 [DONE]
 3. It should let you upload your own photo.
 [WIP]